 - Working hours: Varied working hours but can start at 5.30 and end at 22.30 pm with 2 hours rest midday

-- Project availability: Every couple of months throughout the year.
+- Project availability: Specific Start Date.
 Please speak to an advisor.

 - Arrival day: Saturday

 - Accommodation: Shared room with up to 3 others in a rainforest lodge, shared bathrooms, communal living space